-Note: You are currently viewing documentation for Moodle 2.3.
-Up-to-date documentation for the latest stable version is available here: Installing AMP.
+Note: You are currently viewing documentation for Moodle 3.2.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Installing AMP.

 AMP, stands for Apache, MySQL & PHP.
 This is not the only platform on which Moodle runs but is the most common and fine for basic installations.

 'All-in-one' Moodle installers for Windows and OSX are available at http://httpd.apache.org/docs/2.0/install.html (not intended for 'production' sites).